Fork me on GitHub

 Read the rest of this entry »

-You can read about everything that’s been going on in the whatsnew.txt file, and the source and 64-bit Windows binary packages are available from the download page.
+That’s all we have time for here, but you can read about the whole two months’ worth of changes in the whatsnew.txt file, or download the source code and 64-bit Windows binary packages from the download page.

 Read the rest of this entry »

-As always, you can find much more detail about all the action in the whatsnew.txt file, and the source and 64-bit Windows binary packages are available from the download page.
+As always, you can read about all the changes this month in the whatsnew.txt file, or download the source code and 64-bit Windows binary packages from the download page.

 Read the rest of this entry »